ZornsLemma/Imogen/ideas.md

 * Could the duck be made more widely available?

 * Build in a "reset transformation count" or "infinite transformations" cheat?
 Ideally in some way that it's obvious when it's used.

+# Other versions

+* The Micro User review (June 1986, p33) says Imogen was available on cassette.
+Did this load individual levels from tape or did they load in batches?